tonyfischetti/bow-wow/README.md

    a tightly-controlled vocabulary.
 For example, Pit-bulls (this author's favorite breed) are referred to by _at least_ 6 different names in the data.
-Though in this particular instance its probably due to attempts to subvert breed-specific rules/legislation, the problem extent to pretty much all of the most popular breeds.
+Though in this particular instance its probably due to attempts to subvert breed-specific rules/legislation, the problem extends to pretty much all of the most popular breeds.

 2. Node.js is very new to me, so I don't know whether the fact that there